Saadajee/stephen-wolf/README.md

 # Stephen Wolf

 **Stephen Wolf** is a sleek, futuristic web-based AI chat interface powered by Groq's ultra-fast LLMs.
-Switch between 10 specialized professional personas — from Mathematician to Financial Analyst — each strictly focused on its domain for precise, role-bound responses.
+Switch between 10 specialized professional personas, from Mathematician to Financial Analyst, each strictly focused on its domain for precise, role-bound responses.

 Built with Streamlit for a responsive, cyberpunk-inspired UI, it features real-time streaming replies, session management, JSON export, and seamless mobile/desktop experience.